 - Speech problems

-What are Chiari Malformations Type I?
+What are Chiari Malformations?

 Chiari malformation type I (Type 1 CM) the extension of the cerebellar tonsils (the lower part of the cerebellum) into the foramen magnum, without involving the brain stem.

-Some Complications associated with Chiari malformation ?
+Some complications associated with Chiari malformation ?

-Individuals who have a CM Type 1 often have these related conditions: (1) Hydrocephalus is an excessive buildup of CSF in the brain and Spinal curvature is common among individuals with syringomyelia or CM Type 1
+Individuals who have a Type 1 information often have these related conditions: (1) Hydrocephalus is an excessive buildup of CSF in the brain and Spinal curvature is common among individuals with syringomyelia or CM Type 1

 How are Chiari malformations diagnosed?